-The Conference Committee welcomes abstracts addressing topics related to the conference theme and focusing on AI/AN research-related activity consistent with the five described tracks.
+The NNHRT Conference Committee welcomes abstracts addressing topics related to the theme of the 2nd Annual National Native Health Research Training Conference, Indigenous Research: Native Approaches to Sustainable Health, and focusing on AI/AN research-related activity consistent with the four tracks described below.
 We invite abstracts from a variety of disciplinary and interdisciplinary perspectives, and we are interested in a diversity of (inter-)national, regional, and local perspectives.
 Submissions by researchers, health care practitioners, health systems experts, and doctoral students engaged in research are welcome.
 Researchers from all organizational and institutional types (health service providers, governmental agencies, Tribal Colleges and Universities and other institutions of higher education) are encouraged to submit abstracts.
 We particularly welcome new scholars and members of AI/AN Tribes and other Indigenous populations interested in creating and engaging with a community of scholars through participation in the annual NNHRT conference.

-Submission deadline: All abstract materials must be submitted and received no later than 11:59 p.m.
-CDT on August 2, 2017.
+A completed Abstract Submission Form must be submitted online no later than 11:59 p.m.
+EST on June 18, 2018.

-Types of Presentations & Submissions: Abstracts may be submitted for a podium presentation, either as an individual presenter or panel presentation, or a poster presentation.
+Types of Presentations & Submissions: Abstracts may be submitted for a podium presentation, either as an individual presenter or panel session, or a poster presentation.

 If your abstract is selected for presentation, you will be notified by email with the presentation date and time.
 The notice will be sent to the presenting author of each abstract.
 If the study has more than one author, the contact person is responsible for sharing this information with their coauthor(s).